igneus/church-calendar-api/README.md

 [![Build Status](https://travis-ci.org/igneus/church-calendar-api.svg?branch=master)](https://travis-ci.org/igneus/church-calendar-api)

-Browse the Roman Catholic liturgical calendar through a web interface or obtain its data in JSON format through an API.
+Browse Roman Catholic liturgical calendars through a web interface or obtain its data in JSON format through an API.

 Powered by
 [calendarium-romanum][caro] and
 grape.

-## Explore it online
+## Explore it on-line

-Church Calendar API is more or less a RESTful read-only JSON API.
+Church Calendar API is a more or less RESTful read-only JSON API.

 API documentation with URI examples and live links to API endpoints: http://calapi.inadiutorium.cz/api-doc